How Long To Steep Cold Brew – We Tested: Complete Guide with Expert Tips

 The Results

 Coffee that was extracted for shorter times tasted better.
-We could distinguish subtle flavors and notes, specific to cold brew.
+We could distinguish subtle flavors and notes specific to cold brew, aligning with the cold-brew extraction parameters recommended by the Specialty Coffee Association.

 The longer the steeping time, the more bitter and tannic the coffee tasted, regardless of the concentration.
-So much so that the 72 hours was almost unpalatable.
+According to the Specialty Coffee Association (SCA) and James Hoffmann, recommended steep times are crucial, as a 72-hour steep was almost unpalatable.

-The TDS difference between the subsequent batches was not huge, but the taste difference was night and day.
+The Total Dissolved Solids (TDS) difference between the subsequent batches was minimal, yet the taste difference was remarkably distinct, as measured against SCA standards.

 Brewing Time Grind SizeTDSTaste